Emil Rajković

 Emil Rajkovic (born September 11, 1978) is a Macedonian former professional basketball player and coach.
-He is the current head coach Tofaş of Basketbol Süper Ligi (BSL).
+He was most recently the head coach Tofaş of Basketbol Süper Ligi (BSL).

 He was the head coach of the Polish League club Śląsk Wrocław until 2016.
 Also he was the head coach for CSKA Moscow of the VTB United League.

 Professional career

 Rajković played club basketball at the senior level from 1995 to 2005 with the Macedonian League clubs Rabotnicki, Kumanovo, Vardar and MZT Skopje.

 Coaching career

 Rajković coached KK Feni Industries, MZT Skopje and Rabotnički.

 On July 13, 2021, he signed with Avtodor of the VTB United League.

 On June 25, 2025, he signed with Tofaş of Basketbol Süper Ligi (BSL).